vishal3477/Reverse_Engineering_GMs/README.md

 # Reverse_Engineering_GMs
-Official Pytorch implementation of paper "Reverse Engineering of Generative Models: Inferring Model Hyperparameters from Generated Images"
+Official Pytorch implementation of paper "Reverse Engineering of Generative Models: Inferring Model Hyperparameters from Generated Images".

 The paper and supplementary can be found at https://arxiv.org/abs/2106.07873